 NDIS (National Disability Insurance Scheme) & Chiropractic Treatment

-At Wellbeing Chiropractic we treat many people who use the NDIS to see a chiropractor for a range of musculo-skeletal complaints and conditions that impact their mobility and quality of life.
+At Wellbeing Chiropractic we see people who use the NDIS to see a chiropractor for a range of musculo-skeletal complaints and conditions that may be impacting their mobility and quality of life.
 On this page you will find information about the NDIS, chiropractic and the process which we recommend to follow in order to access your NDIS funding for Chiropractic services.
-Our team has guided many patients through the often challenging NDIS process; successfully providing them with advice and assistance so that they can use their funding for chiropractic services, treatment and management.
+Our team has guided many patients through the often challenging NDIS process; providing them with advice and assistance so that they can use their funding for chiropractic services, treatment and management.

 If you are unsure where to begin; or just want some advice with the process you can telephone our NDIS manager, Sara Benkoula, on 9882-7135 or [email protected]

 Every participant has the right to seek help from a Plan Manager.
 The funds for a Plan Manager will not take away any funding off your plan.
 Your Plan Manager will act like a financial intermediary support between you and the NDIA.
 Your Plan Manager will pay for all the services and support that you have selected.

 With the help of a Plan Manager you:

 - Will not be limited to using only NDIS Registered providers.

 - Will have the freedom and flexibility to choose and organise your own providers, even NDIS unregistered providers.

 - Will need to stick to the NDIS price guide as services cannot be paid at a higher rate.

 Below is a list of just some of the plan managers:

 - My Plan Manager – Budget Net